jululy/magento2_docker/README.md

     docker-compose up -d
 ## set access right for the role of php-fpm
     ./prepare
-## next you only need to install magento2 themes according to offical web setup guide
+## next you only need to install magento2 themes according to offical web setup manual